-Skinner is currently completing a new book, titled Yellow, Blue and Black: Remembering and Renaissance in Afro-Sweden.
-This research examines the social history and public culture of an emergent Afro-Swedish (afrosvensk) community.
-Rooted in contemporary Sweden and routed throughout Africa and its diaspora, Afro-Swedes are part of a growing Black presence in contemporary Europe, the product of multiple patterns of transnational mobility — including tourism, adoption, migration, refuge, and asylum — over the past seven decades.
-Through ethnographic inquiry, textual analysis, and historical study, this work explores understandings and expressions of Afro-Swedish identity in the public sphere, with a particular emphasis on the performing and visual arts.
-This research has been generously supported by grants from The Ohio State University College of Arts and Sciences, the American Swedish Institute, and the American Scandinavian Association, as well as an ACLS Charles A. Ryskamp Fellowship.
+Skinner's new book, Yellow, Blue and Black: Remembering and Renaissance in Afro-Sweden, is set for publication in the spring of 2022 (University of Minnesota Press).
+The book examines the social history and public culture of Sweden's diverse and growing African and Black community.
+Rooted in contemporary Sweden and routed throughout Africa and its diaspora, Afro-Swedes (afrosvenskar) are part of a growing Afro-diasporic presence in contemporary Europe.
+Through ethnographic inquiry, textual analysis, and historical study, Yellow, Blue and Black explores understandings and expressions of Afro-Swedish identity in the public sphere, with a particular emphasis on the performing and visual arts.
+The research for this book has been generously supported by grants from The Ohio State University College of Arts and Sciences, the American Swedish Institute, and the American Scandinavian Association, as well as an ACLS Charles A. Ryskamp Fellowship.

 Skinner is also the author and illustrator of the award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and is an accomplished kora (21-stringed West African harp) player.

-Skinner serves as director of Undergraduate Studies in the Department of African American and African Studies, and is a member of the University Senate.
+Skinner serves as director of Undergraduate Studies in the Department of African American and African Studies.
+As a faculty member of the University Senate, he serves on the Faculty Council and the Council on Student Affairs.
 He holds affiliations with the Departments of French and Italian and Germanic Languages and Literatures.

 - 2019.
 "A Pious Poetics of Place: Islam and the interpellation of (im)moral subjects in Malian popular music," Approaches to the Qur'an in Sub-Saharan Africa (Oxford University Press)